 “Never in my LIFE have I caught fish like I caught em this morning,” is how Heathman began his post, and he then proceeded to tell the story of boating 40 bass and keeping 22.
 There was only one problem–Heathman was alone on the boat and there’s a 5-bass per person limit in Texas.
 To make matters worse, he posted pictures of 15 very dead bass, neatly lined up on the deck of his boat…which was sitting in his driveway.
 One of the pictures even included his wife and baby daughter alongside the fish.

 It didn’t take long for the fishing forum’s members to pounce, and even by today’s Internet standards, the onslaught was brutal.
 Post after post materialized, most of them soundly bashing Heathman.
-Of course, Heathman didn’t go down without somewhat of a fight, but his replies weren’t very well thought out, and he came off sounding defensive.
-In the end, they just added fuel to the fire and the pummeling continued.
+Of course, Heathman didn’t go down without a fight, but his replies weren’t very well thought out, and he came off as defensive.
+In the end, his replies just added fuel to the fire and the pummeling continued.
 I remember after reading the entire thread feeling like I’d just watched a lion kill on the Discovery Channel.
-The post was one of ABF’s biggest, and in the one week that the post was still open, it logged a record number of comments before finally being shut down by moderators.
+The post was one of Austin Bass Fishing’s biggest, and in the week that the post remained open, it logged a record number of comments before finally being shut down by moderators.

 Of course, the tale ends poorly for Heathman after fellow forum members contact TPWD and turned him in.
 Although the case is still under investigation, all the evidence needed to convict him was very efficiently uploaded, for the entire world to see, by Heathman himself.
 And now he potentially faces thousands of dollars in fines and restitution.